-Emerging issues (related to specific routes and management actions) may be identified through adaptive management monitoring, and mitigation actions may be considered if monitoring reveals that conditions require mitigation.
+Emerging issues (related to specific routes and management actions) may be identified through adaptive management monitoring, and mitigation actions may be considered if monitoring reveals that conditions have reached identified thresholds.
 Typical mitigation measures would be the BMPs that respond to identified resource or resource use issues.
 Monitoring may continue to be done during and after mitigation measure implementation.
-Some routes with "Open with Management" and "Limited with Management" designations have mitigation specified for a variety of resources.
-For route-specific mitigation details, see the route reports discussed in Appendix N of the EA as well as Table A3 ("Route-by-Route Monitoring and Mitigation Details") in Appendix 2 of this Implementation Guide.
+Many of the routes with "Open with Management" and "Limited with Management" designations have mitigation specified for a variety of resources.
+For route-specific mitigation details, see the route reports discussed in Appendix H of the EA as well as Table C.1: Route-by-Route Monitoring and Mitigation Details (Chosen Alternative) in Appendix C of this Implementation Guide.